Generic selectors

 By providing a flexible and intuitive way to manage and organize items, a sortable list enhances user experience and increases productivity in various applications.

-Use complex iconography for the actions;
+Use complex iconography for the actions.

-Use both action and switch variations at the same time.
+Use several actions at the same time.

 Behavior